cloudacademy/optimizing-bigquery/README.md

-## Cloud Academy's Optimizing BigQuery Performance, Cost, and Security Course
+## Optimizing BigQuery Performance, Cost, and Security
 This file contains text you can copy and paste for the examples in Cloud Academy's _Optimizing BigQuery Performance, Cost, and Security_ course.

 ### Reducing the Amount of Data Processed